rytilahti-juuso/meet-the-researcher/README.md

 ## After 8-9 hours of work

 - Mostly AI-made code, minor adjustements done by AI.
-- Presentable and could be used as is
+- Presentable and usable as is.
 - https://rytilahti-juuso.github.io/meet-the-researcher/8-9-hours-version.html

 ## After 6 hours of work